artur-29/RSA-accelerator/README.md

 Read_u – when set, begins read back of operation result.

 Start – when set, begins RSA operation.
-Automatically reset by module, is not a status indicator.
+This field is automatically reset and is not a status indicator.
 When operation completes ready is asserted.

 Procedure for passing X, E, N:
 1. Write to ctrl_reg setting load_n, load_e or load_x bits.
 Must not be set simultaneously.